Gabrieltgaldino/NRG_QT/docs/source/Surfaces.rst

 .. note::

-    In order to run Surfaces, one need to run FlexAID in advance and **do not delete the Result_n object**
+    In order to run Surfaces, one need to run FlexAID in advance and **do not delete the RESULT_n object**

 Select surfaces in the main menu on the left corner of the plug-in.
 Press 'Refresh' and select the FlexAID result in 'Result to run surfaces on' list.
 Press the button 'Run Surfaces'.